Expert Cat Care Advice

 Why Are Cats Terrified of Vacuums?
 The Science of Sonic Predators

-The moment you pull the vacuum cleaner out of the closet, your cat violently scrambles under the sofa in absolute terror.
-Discover the profound acoustic science of feline hearing sensitivity, ultrasonic roaring, and how to safely desensitize your cat.
+The moment you pull the vacuum out of the closet, your cat disappears under the sofa.
+Discover the science of feline hearing sensitivity, what high-frequency noise does to a cat, and how to desensitize your cat to the machine.

 KittyCorner Team